Below are a few common questions and answers that will help you get the most out of your Hulu new subscription:

 3. An Internet Connection: Finally, you’ll want to make sure that your internet connection meets our system requirements.
 We recommend a download speed of 1.5 mbps for Standard Definition videos and of 3.0 mbps for High Definition videos.

-1. More Videos: The Hulu subscription service streams the best of TV, full episodes, complete seasons, as well as hit movies, Latino programming, and kid-friendly content.
-Our Limited Commercials plan is available for $7.99/month, and our No Commercials plan is available for $11.99/month.
-Add SHOWTIME® to your subscription to enjoy instant access to award-winning original programming such as Homeland, The Affair, Ray Donovan, Masters of Sex, and Episodes as well as exclusive Hollywood blockbusters.
+1. More Videos: The Hulu subscription service streams the best of TV, full episodes, complete seasons, as well as hit movies, Latino programming, kid-friendly content, and Hulu Originals.
+Our subscription is available for $7.99/month.
+You can chose the No Commercials Add-on for $4.00/month or select SHOWTIME® to enjoy instant access to award-winning original programming such as Homeland, The Affair, Ray Donovan, Masters of Sex, and Episodes as well as exclusive Hollywood blockbusters.

 You can browse through all of the shows and movies available with a Hulu subscription here.